Asylum chaos and law enforcement failures threaten YOU and YOUR FAMILY.

 Analysis by the Henry Jackson Society of convictions over the past 20 years identified 45 foreign nationals who served prison sentences for terror offences were allowed to remain in the UK after completing their jail terms, with many remaining in the UK, sometimes with the knowledge and permission of the authorities, after having contact with the asylum system (see their report and media coverage of it).

-The most recent example was the Liverpool bomber Emad Jamil Al-Swealmeen, 32, who is believed to have had two separate asylum claims rejected in 2015 and 2017, who lied to the authorities, who entered on a false passport and who was convicted of a crime involving a knife, but who was able to remain in the UK for years and allowed to carry out what could have been a devastating attack on Remembrance Sunday in November 2021.
+The most recent example was the Liverpool bomber Emad Jamil Al-Swealmeen, 32, who is believed to have had two separate asylum claims rejected in 2015 and 2017, who lied to the authorities and who was convicted of a crime involving a knife, but who was able to remain in the UK for years and allowed to carry out what could have been a devastating attack on Remembrance Sunday in November 2021.

 In fact, victims up and down the UK would not have had their lives taken, or changed forever, had immigration been effectively controlled and enforced.